It’s Christmas Eve and many of us are focused on presents rather than presence.

 Step 2.
 Become aware of mental activities

-– Become aware of your mind wandering into things you have to do in the future.
+– Your mind wandering into things you have to do in the future.

 – As you become more aware of your inner thoughts, feelings, memories and projections don’t try to analyse, evaluate or critique anything, just notice.